7 Different Types of Asphalt: Everything You Need to Know

 MC Cold Mix, also known as Cold Mix Asphalt (CMA), is mixed and applied at lower temperatures than hot and warm asphalt.
 It is typically mixed at temperatures between 0-50 degrees Fahrenheit.

-MC Cold Mix is typically made by combining aggregate, bitumen emulsion, and a small amount of water, creating a workable mixture that can be applied to the road’s surface.
+MC Cold Mix is made by combining aggregate, bitumen emulsion, and a small amount of water, creating a workable mixture that can be applied to the road’s surface.
 It is then compacted and left to cure, forming a durable, long-lasting surface.

 Pros and Cons of Cold Asphalt Mix